 At the Glasgow launch, with Allan Cameron and the great Alasdair Gray.

-You can buy The Lost Art of Losing here.
+You can buy The Lost Art of Losing in paperback here.

 Buy The Lost Art of Losing on Kindle.